LDAP & Directory Services

 -

-Create a new LDAP profile under Directory Services > Overview and configure the various DS parameters without enabling DS lookups.
+Create a new LDAP profile under Directory Services > Profiles and configure the various DS parameters without enabling DS lookups.

 -